Engine Input Sensors

 Engine Coolant Temperature Sensor

 Engine coolant temperature sensors or (ECT) sensors are variable resistors that use resistance to alter a 5-volt reference signal from the ECM.
 The sensor's signal changes according to the engine's coolant temperature.
 It's a vital component for maintaining an engine's normal operating temperature.
-Located in the coolant stream, usually on or around the thermostat housing, its job is to sense the temperature of the engine's coolant.
+Its job is to sense the temperature of the engine's coolant.

 Throttle Position Sensor